StinkyDubeau/hogs-api/API Documentation.md

 ### Example response

 An `_id` is automatically assigned to the score and returned in the response.
-This allows a single user to have many scores for the same level without them overwriting eachother.

 ```
 {